Quezon Through the Three Epistemologies: What the Film Knows About the Man of Power

 Conclusion

 I have argued in this chapter that Quezon is doing philosophy — that the film makes an argument about power through the three epistemologies, using the man on the screen as the case through which the argument runs.
-I want to close by pressing that claim one step further.
+I want to close by pressing that claim one step higher.

 This is where Avanceña’s protest deserves a more careful answer than the one I gave in the introduction.
 He was not wrong about what he saw.
 The film did sacrifice his grandfather’s biography.
 It compressed, invented, exaggerated, and rearranged.
 These were choices made under the discipline of a medium that must hold an audience for two to three hours and send it home with something to argue about over coffee and social media.
 Tarog, in making them, was operating not purely from the philosopher’s epistemology, but also the king’s epistemology of power.